House GOP hits FBI’s ‘suicide by cop’ ruling in 2017 attack on congressmen

-More than a dozen House Republicans signed a letter Tuesday to FBI Director Christopher Wray demanding he investigated how the bureau came to classify a near-massacre of GOP members by a crazed gunman as merely “suicide by cop.”
+More than a dozen House Republicans signed a letter Tuesday to FBI Director Christopher Wray demanding he investigate how the bureau came to classify a near-massacre of GOP members by a crazed gunman as merely “suicide by cop.”

 “We fear that the FBI’s inability or unwillingness to fully investigate this shooting as a matter of domestic extremism four years ago leaves a blind spot within the Bureau in fully assessing risks we face today,” the letter states.
 “The FBI telling us that James Hodgkinson’s attempt to assassinate dozens of Members of Congress was simply ‘suicide by cop’ does nothing to alleviate this concern.”